• Skip to primary navigation

 •

-Most people know it’s a good idea to see the dentist for a toothache or a doctor for the flu, but many of these same people allow signs of mental health problems to go unchecked in themselves and others.
-This decision to ignore mental health is often unintentional.
-Perhaps you aren’t aware of how many people are affected, don’t understand the subtlety of the symptoms or have been influenced by the unhealthy stigma that those with mental health symptoms should “power through” to show strength.
+Most people know it’s a good idea to see the dentist for a toothache or a doctor for the flu, but many of these same individuals allow symptoms of mental health problems to go unchecked in themselves and others.
+This decision to ignore mental health issues is often unintentional.
+Perhaps they aren’t aware of how many people are affected, don’t understand the subtlety of the symptoms or are influenced by the unhealthy stigma those with mental health issues face.

 In truth, mental health conditions affect a large percentage of the population, many of whom are undiagnosed.
-These conditions can have signs that are easily missed or attributed to other causes, leaving the person affected to push through each day and ignore the discomfort and frustration.
-Recognizing mental health warning signs early can ensure swift treatment, improving outcomes and allowing anyone with these conditions to have greater control over their lives.
+Signs of these conditions may be easily missed or attributed to other causes, leaving an affected person to push through each day and ignore the discomfort and frustration.
+Recognizing mental health warning signs early can ensure swift treatment, improving outcomes and giving anyone with these conditions greater control over their lives.

 How Common are Mental Health Issues?